liliwilson/smite-website/film-room-jekyll/_posts/2024-10-18-a-few-zone-o-principles.md

 abstract: Some basic zone offense concepts from the 2024 College Nationals final.
 ---

-*Note: Apologies for the video quality; unfortunately, the original ESPN broadcast is not yet available.
-I will probably update the clips later.*

 ### Overview

 Zone O is a unique and exciting system to play.
 It requires high frisbee IQ, and watching film is a great way to get familiar with common actions, reads, and plays.
 To start, read these summaries of zone O principles: